Quantum-Accelerators/quacc/docs/install/config_db.md

 ## Introduction

 Some users may wish to use quacc in way that ensures all calculation inputs and outputs are stored in an easily queryable database.
 While not a requirement, this can be readily achieved through the use of the [maggma](https://github.com/materialsproject/maggma) package.
-Maggma has many options for [data stores](https://materialsproject.github.io/maggma/reference/stores/), but we will only describe how to set up a MongoDB store since it is the most common.
+Maggma has many options for [data stores](https://materialsproject.github.io/maggma/reference/stores/).

+## MontyDB

+The easiest option is to use the [MontyDB store](https://materialsproject.github.io/maggma/reference/stores/#maggma.stores.mongolike.MontyStore), which is an on-disk Mongo-style database.
+The best part is that no setup is required!

-## MongoDB Setup
+## MongoDB

 !!!
 Note

     Users of NERSC HPC machines can instead [request a database](https://docs.nersc.gov/services/databases/) directly from NERSC staff.

-For new users, the easiest route to create a Mongo database is to use a cloud storage solution called [MongoDB Atlas](https://www.mongodb.com/atlas), which has a free tier.
+For the database enthusiasts, MongoDB is often preferred over a solution like MontyDB.
+The easiest route to create a Mongo database is via a cloud storage solution called [MongoDB Atlas](https://www.mongodb.com/atlas), which has a free tier.
 To set up your MongoDB with MongoDB Atlas, follow the instructions below:

 1. Sign up for a free account on [MongoDB Atlas](https://www.mongodb.com/atlas).
 2. Once logged in, select the "Build a Database" option under the "Database Deployments" section and choose the "Shared" free option.